LisbonLisboaPortugal.com

 Metro

-For most visitors, the metro provides the best option as it is inexpensive, safe and the stations cover the entire city.
-Metro services depart every 5-15 minutes and the airport is connected to the Red Line.
-A single ticket to anywhere in the city costs €1.50 and is charged to the re-useable Viva Viagem card, which costs €0.50 for the initial purchase.
+The metro provides the best option for most visitors, as it is inexpensive, safe, and there are stations located throughout the entire city.
+Metro services depart every 5 to 10 minutes, and the airport is connected to the Red Line.
+A single ticket to anywhere in the city costs €1.80, which is charged to the re-useable ‘Navegante’ card (€0.50 for the initial purchase).

-Note: Most tourists have accommodation close to the historic centre of Lisbon (the Baixa, Alfama and Chiado districts); to travel here, you will need to change to either the blue or green metro line.
-The single metro ticket covers the entire journey and the connections are well signed and hassle-free.
+The majority of tourists have accommodation close to the historic centre of Lisbon, and within the Baixa, Alfama and Chiado districts.
+To travel to these areas, you will need to change to either the blue or green metro line at the São Sebastião or Alameda metro stations.

 Related articles: Lisbon Metro